jessety/simple-hmac-auth/README.md

 ### Client

 A client that implements HMAC hashing is also included.
 To write a client for your service, simply extend the class and add functions that match your API routes.
-The client functions are written

 ```javascript